 Pind daan at

-For Hindus, Brahma Kapal is particularly significant since it is thought to be the location where people pay reverence to the souls of their ancestors.
+For Hindus, Brahma Kapal is particularly significant since it is the location where people pay reverence to the souls of their ancestors.
 Brahma Kapal, a flat platform on the banks of the Alaknanda River, is also where loved elders’ death rites are performed.

 It’s about 2 kilometres from Badrinath’s hills.
 All of the supplies needed to complete the seniors’ funeral rites are readily available at surrounding stores.